shjborage/SQAESDE/README.md

 1.How to build SQLibs maybe complex, I will try to write a shell script to simplify it.
 2.The include directory "SQLibs_include" is now Empty, Later I will try to write a simply app on the mac to move them from src path.

+To be added to SQLibs
+1.SQBaseSQLite
+2.SQShareWeibo+(support weibo, qweibo, twitter, facebook) 3.SQBaseNetwork
+4.SQDownloader